What is Concrete Formwork?

 Q: Can concrete formwork be used in prefabricated construction?

-A: Yes, concrete formwork, especially modular systems, can be used in prefabricated construction to speed up the building process and reduce labor costs.
+A: Yes.
+Builders use concrete formwork, especially modular systems, in prefabricated construction.
+It speeds up the build process.
+It also helps reduce labor costs.

 Q: How do I maintain my concrete formwork plywood?